Learning to Drive by Watching YouTube Videos: Action-Conditioned Contrastive Policy Pretraining: Introduction

 We evaluate the effectiveness of the action-conditioned pretraining for a variety of tasks, such as policy learning through Imitation Learning (IL) and Reinforcement Learning (RL) in end-to-end autonomous driving, and Lane Detection (LD).
 The experimental results show that ACO successfully learns generalizable features for the downstream tasks.

-Our contributions are summarized below: \begin{enumerate} \item We propose a new paradigm of action-conditioned policy pretraining on a massive amount of real-world driving videos. \item We develop a novel action-conditioned contrastive learning approach ACO to learn action-related features. \item Comparison of various pretraining methods on downstream policy learning tasks shows the feature resulting from the proposed method achieves sufficient performance gain in the driving tasks. \end{enumerate}
+Our contributions are summarized below: \begin{enumerate} \item We propose a new paradigm of policy pretraining on a massive amount of real-world driving videos. \item We develop a novel action-conditioned contrastive learning approach ACO to learn action-related features. \item Experiments of various pretraining methods in downstream policy learning tasks show that the feature resulting from the proposed method achieves sufficient performance gain in the driving tasks. \end{enumerate}